gromacs/gromacs/install-guide/install-guide.md

 This is the architecture of the K computer, which uses Fujitsu `Sparc64VIIIfx` chips.
-On this platform, GROMACS @PROJECT_VERSION@ has accelerated group kernels, no accelerated Verlet kernels, and a custom build toolchain.
+On this platform, GROMACS @PROJECT_VERSION@ has accelerated group kernels using the HPC-ACE instructions, no accelerated Verlet kernels, and a custom build toolchain.
+Since this particular chip only does double precision SIMD, the default setup is to build Gromacs in double.

+The recommended configuration is to use

+    cmake .. -DCMAKE_TOOLCHAIN_FILE=Toolchain-Fujitsu-Sparc64-mpi.cmake \
+             -DCMAKE_PREFIX_PATH=/your/fftw/installation/prefix \
+             -DCMAKE_INSTALL_PREFIX=/where/gromacs/should/be/installed \
+             -DGMX_MPI=ON \
+             -DGMX_BUILD_MDRUN_ONLY=ON
+    make
+    make install

 ### Intel Xeon Phi ###